Updated: Jun 27, 2021

 Finally, our collective preoccupation with all things ‘comfortable’ including the categories of convenience, quick-fix and control.
 This is the big variable and it’s gathering speed and size.
 As a society we have moved further away from our grandparent’s notion that ‘life is difficult’ and closer towards the idea that ‘life needn’t be difficult for me if I can just find a way to get round it…….’, supported by the media and advertising industries who naturally know we are seduced by comfort and are in the business of selling us ideas, services and goods we want but are not necessarily good for us.
 I often think that Scott M Peck’s ‘The Road Less Travelled’ was a last ditch attempt in the 80’s to halt the downslide!
 And everyone bought it….but gave up anyway because life was just too hard!

 It isn’t rocket science that my single parent clients relapse less often than my teenage clients who have loving and very obliging parents.
-The former has to get better and the latter doesn’t — well, not yet anyway.
-It’s a sad reflection of something but what we stand to lose is far more motivating.
+The single parent has to get better and the teenager doesn’t — well, not yet anyway.
+It’s a sad reflection that something we stand to lose is far more motivating.
 Concerned parents should always know that their child will only get better if they see the benefits of changing, or the penalties of not changing or both.
-If neither, then they aren’t ready to change.
+If they see neither, then they aren’t ready to change.

 In summary, the world in many ways is working against people with OCD so that we therapists are often playing catch up.
 We, and society, like to believe we are proactive but instead we are reactive — to environmental stressors and influences outside our control.
 The idea of control, certainty, comfort — so integral to the core issues of OCD.
 I am aware that I deal with a condition that runs, nay sprints, towards these three ideals in a constantly changing, uncertain, chaotic world that lies to my clients.
 It tells them that the impossible is possible, their irrationality is rational and what’s more, loads of others would agree.
 I’m a therapist but really, I’m a dealer in answers and sometimes I have to limit these to no more than 5 per session………….